2 Care, prevention and counselling

 - Females are indicated with a circle.

-- A clear square or circle is used for normal individuals.
+- A clear square or circle is used for individuals who are neither carriers or affected by the disorder.

 - A completely filled in square or circle is used for affected individuals.